IBM-Bluemix-Docs/mass-data-migration/device-config.md

 # Device configuration
 {: #device-config}

-Learn about configuration options that are available when you order a {{site.data.keyword.mdms_full}}.
+Learn about device configuration options that are available when you order a {{site.data.keyword.mdms_full}}.
 {: shortdesc}

 ## Choosing a configuration option